Cloud Security for Developers, Part 2

 In my last post I explained that the overarching goal of cybersecurity is risk management.
 In order to manage risk, organizations leverage governance to set policies and enforce rules.
 But, as I posed at the end of the post, who should set those policies and enforce those rules?
 Sometimes DevOps teams think they should be the ones to set the policies and enforce the rules.
 Sometimes developers wonder why the rules exist and if they’re necessary.
 This leads to a question people have asked me a lot recently:

-Is a security team really necessary?
+Is a cloud security team really necessary?

 Can’t developers do the security team’s job?

 I would turn this around and ask, “do you think the security team could replace you and do your job?”

 How would you respond to this question?
 You might start listing off all the things the security team doesn’t know about your job and the skills you’ve acquired over the years by digging into the details of how the technologies you use work.

 You likely know one or more software languages.
 You probably acquired some skills pertaining to proper architectures, performance, microservices, and maybe multithreading if you’ve been programming for years on complex systems.
 You’re likely well-versed in a good software development lifecycle process if you’ve ever worked for a large company with proper operations for smooth deployments and deliverables that meet business needs and objectives.
 You may have even learned to automate your cloud infrastructure.

 So what about security?
 You may understand how an S3 bucket can be misconfigured (which still happens — see the recent Twilio breach) and how to set IAM policies.
 But do you know how attackers manipulate network packets, creating tunnels to exfiltrate data or pass commands through your network undetected in payloads or network protocols?
 What about phishing and social engineering attacks that look like valid requests such as those that just affected Twitter?